 Some thirty states have circulated petitions recently to gauge interest in secession.
 Californians have discussed carving their Golden State into three states.

-Which brings us to the main event in the United States.
-In twenty weeks, Americans will set a course for the world with their own historic choice – either sticking with what America has right now, or demanding monumental changes to government authority over lifestyles and pocketbooks.
+This brings us to the main event in the United States.
+In twenty weeks, Americans will set a course for the world with their own historic choice – either sticking with what America has right now or demanding monumental changes to government authority over lifestyles and pocketbooks.

 Unpopular open border policies toward immigration cannot be overemphasized as a driving factor in Britain's vote, or in the coming U.S. presidential election.

 You wouldn't know it from watching or reading most lapdog media, but nowhere was the reaction to the Brexit earthquake more stunning than the immediate rush to gold.

 Media Overlooked the OTHER Big Story Last Week...